 Look around the world.
-The U.S. Your community of your school.
+The VS. Your community our school.
 You'll see people of many backgrounds, cultures, ethnicities, and shilities.
-Now take a look at world at large?
+Now take a look at VSr friends, teams, and organization.
+Do they represent the world at large?
 Or are the people in your group all the same gender, ethnicity, or socioeconomic lass?